SanderMertens/flecs/docs/FAQ.md

 ### How do I pass component handles around in an application?
 See the previous question.

-### When to use each vs. action when evaluating a query or system?
+### When to use each vs. iter when evaluating a query or system?
-Queries and systems offer two ways to iterate them, which is using `each` and `action`.
+Queries and systems offer two ways to iterate them, which is using `each` and `iter`.
 Each is the simpler version of the two, which iterates each individual entity:

 ```cpp
 world.system<Position, Velocity>()